What Ski Resorts in Utah and Idaho Are On The Epic Pass?

-The home to the majority of alpine ski events during the 2002, Salt Lake City Winter Olympics, Snowbasin Resort is definitely worthy of a stop while en route to Sun Valley.
+The home to the majority of alpine ski events during the 2002 Salt Lake City Winter Olympics, Snowbasin Resort is definitely worthy of a stop while en route to Sun Valley.
 This wildly diverse mountain resort is known for more than just its amazing steep terrain and deep snow.
-The mountain, which is technically located in the northernmost reaches of the Wasatch Range features numerous high-speed quads and gondolas that access larger than life lodges, which feature quality bites and drinks, as well as serving as a cozy escape from the cold.
+The mountain, which is technically located in the northernmost reaches of the Wasatch Range, features numerous high-speed quads and gondolas that access larger-than-life lodges with quality eats and drinks.
 On a good snow day, Snowbasin is as good as any of the other giants in Utah, let alone the United States.

 Best Known For: 2002 Olympics, challenging terrain, luxurious mid-mountain lodges

 Terrain Breakdown: Green – 20% | Blue – 50% | Black – 30%

 Where to stay: Compass Rose Lodge